Skip to main content

 Wool commodity overview

-• Wool exports are set to decline in value again in 2023/24 due to lower prices and a minor production decline.
+• Wool exports are set to see another decline in value in 2024-25 with lower production set to combine with a further easing in prices.

 Major export markets